About Windows Vista

 - CD-ROM drive

-Vista Premium Ready computers can take full advantage of the new features available in Vista, including the Windows Aero advanced graphical interface.
+Vista Premium Ready computers can take full advantage of the features available in Vista, including the Windows Aero advanced graphical interface.
 Microsoft lists the minimum hardware requirements for Vista Premium as follows; UITS recommends further requirements as noted:

 - 1 GHz 32-bit (x86) or 64-bit (x64) processor